Uberi/University-Notes/MATH138/MATH138.md

 The remainder/error after $N$ terms is easy to estimate.
 Clearly, $\abs{R_N} = \abs{\sum^\infty (-1)^n p_n - \sum^N (-1)^n p_n}$.
 So $\abs{R_N} \le p_{N + 1}$.

-This is true because the terms of the series keep bouncing back and forth across the limit, so the remainder is always less than or equal to the value of each term.
+This is true because the terms of the series keep bouncing back and forth across the limit, so the remainder is always bounded by the value of the next term.

 For example, $\sum_1^\infty (-1)^{n + 1} \frac{1}{n} = 1 - \frac{1}{2} + \frac{1}{3} - \frac{1}{4} + \frac{1}{5} - \frac{1}{6} + \ldots = \ln 2$.
 We can estimate the error with $\abs{R_N} = \frac{1}{N + 1}$.